 - In season 3, Faith is introduced as a second Slayer and hedonistic Shadow Archetype to Buffy.
 It takes a few episodes, but a fatal accident sets her on a spiral into a Face–Heel Turn.
 She eventually makes a Heel–Face Turn and goes back to being one of Buffy's most important allies, though.

-- Rather amusingly, Spike plays the Sixth Ranger Traitor role in season 4 — selling out Buffy and the Scoobies to Adam - despite the fact that he makes no bones about being evil and hating the Scoobies the whole time:
+- Rather amusingly, Spike (who now has a Restraining Bolt to keep him from killing people) plays the Sixth Ranger Traitor role in season 4 — selling out Buffy and the Scoobies to Adam — despite the fact that he makes no bones about being evil and hating the Scoobies the whole time.

 Spike: Tell you what I'll do then.
 I'll head out, find this girl, tell her exactly where all of you are, and then watch as she kills you.*shocked silence from Xander and Giles*Spike: Can't any one of your damn little Scooby club at least try to remember that I hate you all?
 Just because I can't do the damage myself doesn't stop me from aiming a loose cannon your way.
 And here I thought the evening'd be dull.